moq-wg/moq-transport/draft-ietf-moq-transport.md

 Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).
-The announce enables the relay to know which publisher to forward a SUBSCRIBE to.
+The ANNOUNCE enables the relay to know which publisher to forward a SUBSCRIBE to.

-Relays MUST ensure that publishers are authorized by:

-- Verifying that the publisher is authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
+Relays MUST ensure that publishers are authorized by verifying that the publisher is authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
 Where the authorization and identification of the publisher occurs depends on the way the relay is managed and is application specific.

-A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher for a given tracknamespace.
+A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher for a given track namespace.

 When a publisher wants to stop new subscriptions for an announced namespace it sends an UNANNOUNCE.